tejaspant/SDC_Udacity_Term2/Project10_Model_Predictive_Control/README.md

 ### Effect of Number of Time Steps (N)

-Here we keep dt constant and the see the effect of changing N
+Here we keep dt constant and the see the effect of changing N.

 |   dt (sec)    |     	 N     | Result |
 |:---------------------:|:---------------------------------------------:|:---------------------------------------------:|